ibm-cloud-docs/power-iaas/ordering-direct-link.md

 9. Click the **Case number** link for the Direct Link Connect service.
 The information in the case number is used to identify the Direct Link Connect information for connecting your {{site.data.keyword.powerSys_notm}} instance.

-    It can take IBM Cloud support up to three business days to create the Direct Link Connect connection.
+    It can take IBM Cloud support up to three business days to complete the initial setup for the Direct Link connection rquest.
     {: note}

-10. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, create a [new support case](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support).
-In the new case's description field, add the Direct Link Connect case number.
+10. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, create a [new support case](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support) against the {{site.data.keyword.powerSys_notm}} team.
+In the new case's description field, add the **Direct Link Connect case number**.

-11. When the Direct Link Connect connection is created, the Direct Link Connect case number is closed.
+11. The {{site.data.keyword.powerSys_notm}} provides the Megaport service key to the Direct Link team.
+The Megaport service key allows the Direct Link team to locate and activate the connection.
+When the Direct Link Connect connection is finally established, the **Direct Link Connect case number** is closed.
 The following network information is an example of what is displayed:

     ```shell
     Link Speed:                  1000 Mbps